|

 !
 SPOILER ALERT !

-Trapped in the sewers following a
+Trapped in the

-fight with the Shocker in the previous
+sewers following a fight with the Shocker

-issue, Spider-Man does succeed in keeping
+in the previous issue, Spider-Man does

-from drowning by freeing himself, but the
+freeing himself, but the consequences for

-consequences for Peter Parker have less
+Peter Parker have less of a happy ending:

-of a happy ending: when he finally makes
+when he finally makes it back to Betty

-it back to Betty Brant and Ned Leed's
+Brant and Ned Leed's engagement party

-hurry to intercept the Shocker) he finds
+intercept the Shocker) he finds

 everybody's already left.